johnobriendev/esqueUI/README.md

 - **Edit a Task** - Click the "Edit" button on a task card or in the detail view
 - **Delete a Task** - Click the "Delete" button on a task card or in the detail view
+- **Add Comments** - Click on a task to view details and add comments for team discussions
 - **Bulk Actions** - Select multiple tasks in list view to perform actions on them

 ### Using Views